Thomahawkuru/Realsense-Surround-Tracking/README.md

 ```

 This will:
-- Start YOLO detection on all cameras in separate threads
+- Start YOLO detection on all cameras in separate threads using the MultiDetector class
 - Merge similar objects detected from different perspectives
 - Optionally, display both individual and merged detections in a 2D plot and camera feed